 eNaira means “Electronic Naira.”
 It is a digital form of the physical Naira note, which is the legal tender/currency of the Federal Republic of Nigeria.

-e-Naira would be used for all forms of transactions just like the Naira.
-It would be stored electronically in a wallet just like cryptocurrency, but it’s quite different from cryptocurrency which lacks a central regulation; Because e-Naira is a Central Bank Digital Currency (CBDC), meaning that eNaira would be greatly regulated by the Central Bank of Nigeria.
+e-Naira would can be used for all forms of transactions just like the Naira.
+It can be stored electronically in a wallet just like cryptocurrency, but it’s quite different from cryptocurrency which lacks a central regulation; Because e-Naira is a Central Bank Digital Currency (CBDC), meaning that eNaira is highly regulated by the Central Bank of Nigeria.

-ENaira registration is not really going to be so hard as you may think.
-The e-Naira registration is going to be free and as simple as creating crypto currency Wallet or other forms of online registration.
+ENaira registration is not really hard as you may think.
+The e-Naira registration is totally free and as simple as creating crypto currency Wallet or other forms of online registration.

 You may not necessarily need to visit any office before you would be able to complete the eNaira registration.